Head back to the Ultimate guide to juicers (The 5 Types Explained)

-Yes, you should purchase a masticating juicer if you are in the market for a juicer.
-Masticating juicers are one of my favorite types of juicers and the type I use daily.
+You should if you are in the market for an efficient juicer that will last you for years to come.
+These are my favorite types of juicers and the type I use daily.

 I prefer masticating juicers due to how well the perform with any type of produce, the speed at which I can make a glass of juice, the length that I can store a glass of juice, the limited oxidation, and high nutrient extraction.

 Combine the above points with the fact that you can get a very good quality masticating juicer with a 15 year warranty for a decent price, I say purchase your masticating juicer now, you will not regret it.

 During my research of what a masticating juicer is and how they work, I determined that masticating juicers offer an affordable, quick, and easy method to juice daily.
 Also, due to the slow mastication process, they extract high levels of nutrients and juice yield.